coldfish-st/SpreadSheet/README.md

 x Extend the function language so you can perform operations on the worksheet.

-o Provide helpful feedback to users when their expressions or functions have syntax error.
+x Provide helpful feedback to users when their expressions or functions have syntax error.